jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

 - *This One Will Be Different*, [Chapter 18](https://doi.org/10.1093/9780197820247.003.0018) by J.C.
 Bradbury -[Urban Power Structures and Publicly Financed Stadiums](https://doi.org/10.1111/j.1573-7861.2007.00022.x) by Kevin J. Delaney and Rick Eckstein
 - [Public Dollars, Private Stadiums: The Battle over Building Sports Stadiums](https://www.rutgersuniversitypress.org/public-dollars-private-stadiums/9780813533438) by Kevin J. Delaney and Rick Eckstein
-- [Public Policy Toward Professional Sports Stadiums: A Review](/https://onlinelibrary.wiley.com/doi/10.1111/joes.12533) by J.C.
+- [Public Policy Toward Professional Sports Stadiums: A Review](https://onlinelibrary.wiley.com/doi/10.1111/joes.12533) by J.C.
 Bradbury, Dennis Coates, and Brad Humphreys

 ## What steps can individuals take to stop stadium subsidies?

 In [This One Will Be Different](/towbd/) I offer advice to four key constituencies for combatting public stadium proposals.
-- Economists: Continue to research and speak out in inform the public about the economics of stadiums.
+- Economists: Continue to research and speak out to inform the public about the economics of stadiums.
 - Policymakers: All stadium proposals should be put to a public vote.
   - This lessens the influence of politicians' generally favorable view of sports.
   - Allows citizens to express how much intangible value they place on hosting teams.